Manchester Poetry Library

 Whether you’re a reader, a writer, a rhymer or a free-verser, you’ll find plenty to inspire you at the Manchester Poetry Library.

-Situated in MMU’s Grosvenor Building on Oxford Road, next to All Saints Park, this free public library opened in 2021 and is the first of its kind in the North West.
+Situated in MMU’s Grosvenor Building on Oxford Road, next to All Saints Park, this public library opened in 2021 and is the first of its kind in the North West.
 Anyone can go in and browse, and if you want to take books home, it’s free to become a member.

 Inside you’ll find an extensive collection of contemporary poetry from 1900 to today in various languages and formats.
 The words flow out of journals, pamphlets, zines, artwork, games and vinyl.
 Clear your head in your lunch hour by listening to Dylan Thomas read ‘Do not go gentle into that good night’, or Benjamin Zephaniah performing ‘In times like these’.